Skip to main content

 mount_anip(app, service)

-This gives you 9 protocol endpoints, a signed manifest, delegation-based auth, structured failures, and a verifiable audit log — from 20 lines of code.
+Same result in every language — 9 protocol endpoints, signed manifest, delegation-based auth, structured failures, and a verifiable audit log.

 Follow the quickstart